MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 The PowerShell samples that create a config package for a specific device type can also be used to create a reset package that's serial-number independent.
 If the certificate is still valid, you can create a reset package using PowerShell to reset SEMM.

 ## Version history

-### Version 2.102.139.0

-This version of SEMM includes:

-- Support for Surface Laptop Studio 2, Surface Laptop Go 3, and Surface Go 4

 ### Version 2.100.139.0